jship/reverse-engineering-scorm/README.md

 Many online courses are built in LMS systems that use [SCORM] - Sharable Content Object Reference Model - standards for course data and LMS action sequencing.
 [GLS] - Global Learning Systems - is one example of a platform that fits this bill.
-The rest of this document outlines a (fairly rudimentary) procedure for understanding how quiz answers and correctness are encoded in applications like GLS.
+The rest of this document outlines a (fairly rudimentary and manual) procedure for understanding how quiz answers and correctness are encoded in applications like GLS.
 I'm not an expert in SCORM or LMS's and have only observed and learned things from the "outside" (i.e. browser dev tools), so it would not be surprising if the procedure doesn't match exactly for every LMS application out there.

 ## Procedure